 The stain removal process is a bit more involved with this product, though.
 You have to wet the remover stick, rub the affected area, then wash it away by either wiping the treated area with a wet cloth or laundering the item.

-Nevertheless, if you want a quick, affordable and natural way to remove blemishes from your clothing, there are many ways to incorporate household goods into the cleaning process.
+Nevertheless, if you want a quick, affordable and natural way to remove deodorant stains or other blemishes from your clothing, there are many ways to incorporate household goods into the cleaning process.
 While preventive action is the best way to fight off stains, these natural methods provide a good backup plan when uninvited deodorant stains decide to stick around.

 Download Our Free Guide to Sustainable Living.